argilla-io/distilabel/docs/sections/learn/caching.md

     Internally, the function will try to inject the `pipeline_path` variable if it's not passed via argument, assuming it's in the parent directory of the current one, called `pipeline.yaml`.
-If the file doesn't exist, it won't raise any error, but take into account that if the `Distiset` is pushed to the hub, the `pipeline.yaml` won't be generated.
+If the file doesn't exist, it won't raise any error, but take into account that if the `Distiset` is pushed to the Hugging Face Hub, the `pipeline.yaml` won't be generated.